Storm Warning (2007 film): Production

 The script was written by Everett De Roche in the late 1980s or early 1990s and it was sent to director Jamie Blanks in 2005 by Darclight Films' Gary Hamilton.
 The film was produced by Hamilton and Pete Ford for Darclight Films and Resolution Independent with executive producers Greg Sitch, Martin Fabinyi, Michael Gudinski and Mark Pennell.
 Cinematography was headed by Karl von Möller.

-Blanks soon cast French-based actress Nadia Farès in the lead role of Pia; however, he had more difficulty in finding Australian actors to portray either Rob or Poppy.
+Blanks soon cast French actress Nadia Farès in the lead role of Pia; however, he had more difficulty in finding Australian actors to portray either Rob or Poppy.
 Eventually he acquired Robert Taylor (Rob) and John Brumpton (Poppy).
 Blanks praised the efforts of David Lyons as Jimmy and Mathew Wilkinson as Brett.

 Release

 The film premiered in the UK at London Frightfest on 25 August 2007, and had its US premiere at the Screamfest in Los Angeles on 19 October 2007.

 Home media

 Dimension Extreme released an unrated version of Storm Warning on 5 February 2008.
 The DVD contains an audio commentary by director Jamie Blanks, screenwriter Everett De Roche, actor Robert Taylor, cinematographer Karl von Möller, production designer Robby Perkins, and special FX artist Justin Dix, and a making-of featurette.

 The DVD was released in Australia on 5 June 2008.